GBruening/GBruening.github.io/index.md

   - /about.html
 ---

-Currently a doctoral student in the [Nueromechanics Lab](https://www.colorado.edu/neuromechanics/) at University of Colorado, Boulder under Alaa Ahmed.
+Recent graduate with a doctorate from the [Nueromechanics Lab](https://www.colorado.edu/neuromechanics/) at University of Colorado, Boulder under Alaa Ahmed.
 Our lab focuses on determining how effort and reward can impact motor decisions in arm reaching.

+I'm interested in applying statistical and machine learning techniques to answer our research questions from a data science perspective.
+We analyze large biomedical data sets to find significant factors influencing movement.
+Specifically training machine learning methods to predict the cost of a movement.

 My research focuses on evaluating effort in these movements.
 Using a robotic arm manipulandum specifally designed for these tasks, we can alter the effort of reaching by adding inertial or resistive forces as subjects make reaching movements.
 I use objective measures of effort via metabolic cost and computational modeling techniques to evaluate how effort is represented in arm reaching movements.